ralfbiedert/cheats.rs/content/_index.md

 **Native Loop Support**

-Many users would expect your collection to _just work_ in `for` loops:
+Many users would expect your collection to _just work_ in `for` loops.
+You need to implement:

 * **`impl IntoIterator for Collection<T> {}`** &mdash; Now `for x in c {}` works.
 * **`impl IntoIterator for &Collection<T> {}`** &mdash; Now `for x in &c {}` works.